 The allure of the cloud is growing, fueled by the growth of Software as a Service applications and other hosted online services.
-Many businesses have moved critical IT functions such as email, storage and their customer relationship management (CRM)
+Many businesses have moved critical IT functions such as email, storage and their customer relationship management (CRM) systems into the cloud, paving the way for other enterprise technologies – including databases.

 The cloud database concept isn’t entirely new: Various service providers have offered “hosted” databases for some time, although usually as part of a larger cloud computing platform.
 But Database as a Service (DaaS) technology has become more interesting as a possible alternative to on-premises databases now that mainstream database vendors are co-opting the cloud idea and offering their own online database services.